 Separate the batter into two parts and add the turmeric to one part and the activated charcoal to the other.

 Using a spatula (or two), fold the turmeric and activated charcoal into the soap, use the immersion blender, first in the turmeric to incorporate fully and then in the activated charcoal to avoid mixing the black into the yellow.
-Only mix until blended to avoid too thick a trace.
+Only mix until blended to avoid a trace that is too thick.

-In a safe place, set the mold aside and allow the soap to solidify for 24 hours.
+In a safe place, set the mould aside and allow the soap to solidify for 24 hours.

 Happy soaping! 🙂